 More damage has been done to our rich heritage of old houses in the name of 'home improvement' than has ever been caused by the passage of time and the effects of wind, sun and rain.
 985 words.

-You can email, post or fax your order.
-Credit card payments (Visa, Mastercard or Bankcard) can be made by telephone or fax.
+You can email or post your order.
+Credit card payments (Visa, Mastercard or Bankcard) can be made by telephone..

-Please identify the essays you require from their number and title & specify how you want to receive them: email, post or fax.
-An extra $1.00 is charged for essays printed, mailed or faxed but there is no charge for emailing.
+Please identify the essays you require from their number and title & specify how you want to receive them: email or post.
+An extra $1.00 is charged for essays printed or mailed but there is no charge for emailing.

 The essays are strictly copyright & there is no entitlement to republish or redistribute them in any way.
-Arrangements for publication can be made by contacting Ian Evans.
+Arrangements for publication can be made by contacting Flannel Flower Press.